CrowdStrike/falcon-operator/docs/resources/container/README.md

 ## About FalconContainer Custom Resource
 Falcon Operator introduces FalconContainer Custom Resource to the cluster.
 The resource is meant to be singleton and it will install, configure and uninstall Falcon Container Sensor on the cluster.

+> [!IMPORTANT]
-To start the Falcon Container installation please push the following FalconContainer resource to your cluster.
+> To start the Falcon Container installation please push the following FalconContainer resource to your cluster.
 You will need to provide CrowdStrike API Keys and CrowdStrike cloud region for the installation.
 It is recommended to establish new API credentials for the installation at https://falcon.crowdstrike.com/support/api-clients-and-keys, minimal required permissions are:
- * Falcon Images Download: Read
+> * Falcon Images Download: Read
- * Sensor Download: Read
+> * Sensor Download: Read

 No other permissions shall be granted to the new API key pair.